lnalborczyk/inner_experience_EMG/README.md

-# Re-analysing the data from @moffatt_inner_2020: A textbook illustration of the absence of evidence fallacy
+# Re-analysing the data from Moffatt et al. (2020): A textbook illustration of the absence of evidence fallacy

 ## Abstract